tuva-health/docs/docs/guides/fhir-preprocessing.md

 Great news, we're going to start receiving Health Gorilla data for our patient population!
 This will give us access to healthcare records for our patients occurring outside of our healthcare organization, greatly expanding the volume of data we have access to, and enabling more robust and new types of analytics.

 Fortunately and unfortunately, the data is being delivered in FHIR format.
 FHIR is an industry standard becoming more and more widely adopted, but our analytics team works exclusively in sql and R, and our dashboards all use Snowflake as a backend.
 We'll walk through how to use fhir-inferno to transform the data to a tabular format, load it to snowflake, and make sure that going forward can can catch any new fields that are added so we can tell if the format changed.
+We'll also guide you through the process of taking the raw flattened data and use Tuva's standard Health Gorilla connector and the Tuva packate transform it into analytics-ready data and pre-built data marts for enhanced data analysis.

+## Transforming the FHIR data
+To transform the FHIR data we need to build configs that define the output table, and set up processes to transform the incoming data and load the output to our warehouse.

-### Building Configs
+#### Building Configs
 The first step it to build our configuration files, which will define the format of the tables we'll be loading to.
-Health Gorilla provides some sample synthetic resources based off of a sandbox environment, so we'll download those and start analyzing.
-We can see that each resource is its own .json file, and the folder structure and naming convention is `<patient_id>/<resource_type>_<item_id>.json`

 Let's start by building a config file for the Patient resources.
-The [AnalyzeJson.py](https://www.example.com/addlinkhere) script can help; it will loop through all of the patient resources in the folder we point it to, collect all of the paths that appear in any resource, and write them to a well-structured config file in the format fhir-inferno expects.
+The [AnalyzeJson.py](https://github.com/tuva-health/FHIR_inferno/blob/main/helper_scripts/analyzeJson.py) script can help; it will loop through all of the patient resources in the folder we point it to, collect all of the paths that appear in any resource, and write them to a well-structured config file in the format fhir-inferno expects.
 It will also give us some basic array and metadata analytics, so we can make more informed decisions about whether or not we want to build additional tables from the patient resources.
 We'll start by running the script with these parameters:
 ```python
 # Configuration